Running the GUI

 Using the GUI

-The purpose of this Graphical User Interface (GUI) is to allow the user to view an animation of the ball and beam system with the step response plot.
+The purpose of this Graphical User Interface (GUI) is to allow the user to view an animation of the Bus Suspension system with the step disturbance response plot.
 This allows the user to see the correlation between the plot and the systems physical response.

-The animation and GUI are based on the Ball & Beam:State-space example.
-This method was used because we can easily return the ball position and beam angle as well as their respective velocities.
-For more information on the system model please refer to the Ball & Beam: Modeling page.
+The animation and GUI are based on the Bus Suspension: Root Locus example.
+For more information on the system model please refer to the Bus Suspension: Modeling page.

 Once these files are copied into your MATLAB directory, simply enter the following command:

-bbGUINeither of the other two files need to be run from the command window, they will be called separately by the GUI.
+busGUIThe other file need not be run from the command window, it will be called separately by the GUI.
 The following figure should appear on your screen after the command has been executed:

-The first group of controls contains the RUN, REPEAT, and RESET buttons.
+The first group of controls contains the RUN and RESET buttons.
 These controls perform most of the work in the GUI.

-RESET - This control clears the upper-right step response plot and sets the ball position and beam angle to zero in the lower-right plot.
+RESET - This control clears the upper-right step response plot and sets the bus model to it's initial position.
 If a plot is not cleared the next run will be plotted on the same plot.
 This is useful if you want to see graphically the difference changing some values makes.